StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-ui-configuration/pause-dashboard-refresh.md

 <!-- md:permission `manageConfig` -->

-This topic provides step-by-step instructions for pausing [dashboard](../../../analyst-corner/dashboard/about-dashboards.md) refresh in TheHive.

-Use this procedure to improve application performance by preventing dashboard refresh and stopping users from re-enabling it.
+Improve TheHive performance by preventing [dashboard](../../../analyst-corner/dashboard/about-dashboards.md) refresh and stopping users from re-enabling it.

 To reduce the refresh frequency while keeping it enabled, see [Adjust Dashboard Refresh Frequency](../../../analyst-corner/dashboard/adjust-dashboard-refresh-frequency.md).